dojo/cli-test-intern/README.md

 dojo test -u
 ```

-cli-test-intern will execute tests located at `output/tests/unit.js` in node and in Chrome and provide a report
+`@dojo/cli-test-intern` will execute tests located at `output/tests/unit.js` in node and in Chrome and provide a report
 listing any failed tests and display a coverage report.

 ### Functional tests